 Personal care products should be subject to testing because, like cosmetics, they’re used on human skin.
 But it shouldn’t be animals who pay the price for our comfort and vanity.
 Human products should be tested on humans, as we’ll discuss a bit later.

 Again, do your research.
 Look for companies that produce personal hygiene products without testing them on animals first.
-The more you vote with your wallet, the more big companies will pay attention to what consumers want.
+The more you vote with your wallet, the more big companies will pay attention to what consumers want: cruelty-free consumer products.

 Animal Testing is Unethical and Cruel

-This is the most obvious reason and why so many animal activists around the world boycott and protest against companies that use animal testing on their products.
+This is the most obvious reason, and why so many animal activists around the world protest against and boycott companies that test their products on animals.

-Every sentient creature deserves to live a life without suffering by human hands.
+Every sentient creature deserves to live a life without suffering at the hands of humans.
 It’s unconscionable how poorly these animals are treated.
 If you visit a lab, you’ll see that the animals spend much of their time screaming, trying to escape, or lying miserably on the floors of their cages.

 It’s Not Necessary

+We’ve mentioned chemicals and compounds that adversely impact the human body, whether it’s rashes or hives on the skin, upset stomach, or dizziness, and the truth is we already have a very good understanding of these interactions.
 By avoiding those chemicals and compounds, we can create consumer products without the need for animal testing.
-We already have a very good understanding of these interactions.
 Many substances are natural cleansers, for instance, that preclude the need for harsh chemicals.
 The same goes for cosmetic formulas.

-One trend needing to be enforced is open sharing of information in the industries.
+One trend that needs to be enforced is open sharing of information within industry.
 If one company recognizes that a chemical can cause adverse effects in humans, it should publish that information.
 That way, other companies don’t test animals to see how that same chemical reacts with skin, hair, or the inner body.

 The Results of Animal Testing Are Not Reliable

-There are some unfortunate exceptions to this, such as the pathogens growing on factory farms that jump from livestock to humans such as swine flu or bird flu (which is why they’re called that).
+There are some unfortunate exceptions to this, such as the pathogens growing on factory farms that jump from livestock to humans, pathogens like swine flu or bird flu (which is why they have these names).

 There are breeding programs designed specifically to produce animals for testing.
 These range from rats and rabbits to dogs and monkeys.
 There are even dog farms in the U.S., dedicated to breeding dogs purely for experimentation.
 A lot of these animals die.
 The disposal costs of these dead animals is considerable.